Travis Oler Platform

 I will fight to FIX and then PASS the farmers’ Right to Repair bill.

 Sometimes farmers are restricted in their options to get their tractors and other equipment repaired, causing unnecessary delays and crop damage during critical planting and harvesting seasons.
 Simply put, farmers’ Right to Repair is what’s fair for farmers and will help Idaho’s economy grow faster.
-Julianne Young voted to kill the farmers’ Right to Repair in committee rather than fix it, which is why the Bingham County Farm Bureau Board has refused to endorse Julianne even though the Boise office of Idaho Farm Bureau gave her a “100%” score that is only based on bills that get a vote on the floor of the House.
+In 2020, Julianne Young voted to kill the farmers’ Right to Repair in committee rather than fix it, which is why the Bingham County Farm Bureau Board has refused to endorse Julianne even though the Boise office of Idaho Farm Bureau gave her a “100%” score that is only based on bills that get a vote on the floor of the House.

 I will support law enforcement and first responders.

 Julianne Young has refused to condemn her campaign worker Parrish Miller, who said that the United States government should be eradicated and who claimed that it is morally justifiable to kill police if they try to arrest you or your friends.